-- Identify and track changes in nitrate concentration in the Upper Floridan aquifer at specific well locations to estimate progress made towards achieving the TMDL target concentration at Silver Springs. - 2.
-Determine the response of Upper Floridan aquifer nitrate concentrations to different land uses. - 3.
-Provide a comparison of nitrate concentrations between the surficial and Floridan aquifers.
+- Identify and track changes in nitrate concentration in the UFA at specific well locations to estimate progress made towards achieving the TMDL target concentration at Silver Springs. - 2.
+Determine the response of UFA nitrate concentrations to different land uses.

+3. Provide a comparison of nitrate concentrations between the surficial and Floridan aquifers.